Alcon Entertainment

-Alcon Entertainment, LLC is an American film production company, founded in 1997 by film producers Broderick Johnson and Andrew Kosove.
+Alcon Entertainment, LLC is an American independent film and television production company, founded on January 23, 1997 by film producers Andrew Kosove and Broderick Johnson.
 Since its establishment, Alcon Entertainment has developed and financed films that are ultimately distributed – in the United States mostly, and internationally on occasion – by Warner Bros.
 Pictures, following a ten-year motion picture production agreement.

 Company

-Alcon Entertainment was established in January 23, 1997, and founded by film producers Broderick Johnson and Andrew Kosove, who are the co-CEOs of the company.
+Alcon Entertainment was established on January 23, 1997, being founded by film producers Broderick Johnson and Andrew Kosove, who are the co-CEOs of the company.
 The company is headquartered on Santa Monica Boulevard in Los Angeles, California.

 Both Johnson and Kosove presented FedEx founder and chairman Frederick W. Smith with a proposal suggesting that an independent film company, backed by a capitalized individual or company, and aligned with a major studio for an exclusive distribution arrangement would reap profits on copyrighted assets over a set period of time.

 On February 18, 1998, Alcon Entertainment set up two greenlight projects, with Warner Bros. distributing a single project.
-On May 15, 1998, Alcon inked a second deal with Warner Bros. in which Warner was allowed to distribute the film Lost & Found.
+On May 15, 1998, Alcon signed a second deal with Warner Bros. in which Warner Bros. was allowed to distribute the film Lost & Found.

 Alcon's first major feature film was the 1999 comedy Lost & Found.
 In March 2000, following the success of its second film My Dog Skip, Alcon entered into a long-term distribution agreement with Warner Bros.
-The agreement had Warner Bros. in charge of worldwide distribution of a minimum of 10 films produced and financed by Alcon over the next five years.
-The agreement also allowed Warner Bros. to co-finance certain pictures with Alcon.
-Alcon and Warner Bros. signed a new agreement in February 2006, continuing their eight-year relationship, under which Warner Bros. would continue to distribute feature films developed and financed by Alcon.
-WB and Alcon extended the deal in 2015 which ended in 2019.
+The agreement had Warner Bros.
+Pictures in charge of worldwide distribution of a minimum of 10 films produced and financed by Alcon over the next five years.
+The agreement also allowed Warner Bros.
+Pictures to co-finance certain pictures with Alcon.

+Alcon and Warner Bros.
+Pictures signed a new agreement in February 2006, continuing their eight-year relationship, under which Warner Bros.
+Pictures would continue to distribute feature films developed and financed by Alcon.
+Alcon has the option to distribute its pictures internationally through Warner Bros.
+Pictures, but also has the flexibility instead to pre-sell rights through Summit Entertainment (later Lionsgate).
+Warner Bros.
+Pictures and Alcon extended the deal in 2015 which ended in 2019.

 On September 28, 2003, Alcon Entertainment had launched its television arm, with an exclusive co-production agreement at television studio Warner Bros.
 Television.